Latest News

 The desperado gains access to following gunnery talents:

-Gun Spinner (Ex): The desperado can stow a simple pistol as a swift action rather than a move action.
+Gun Spinner (Ex): The desperado can stow a simple one-handed firearm as a swift action rather than a move action.

 Guns Blazing (Ex)